Introduction

 ceremony.

-Certificate will only be issued to students who have paid their course fees in full, irrespective of whether they have
+Certificates will only be issued to students who have paid their course fees in full, irrespective of whether they have

 completed the academic requirements.